johannesdue/chaceweb/about.md

 * What characterizes the diverging paths of post-Cold War antisemitism in Europe?
 * Why has antisemitism come to afflict some countries more than others, as demonstrated by the varying prevalence of anti-Jewish attitudes, different levels of violence and harassment targeting Jews, and variation in Jews' objective and subjective exposure to antisemitism?

 CHACE is funded by the Research Council of Norway.
 Directing the project, and maintaining this site, is [Johannes Due Enstad](https://www.samfunnsforskning.no/english/people/res/johane/index.html), Senior Researcher at the Norwegian Institute for Social Research.
-Also participating in the project is [Zuzanna Roslonska](https://www.sv.uio.no/c-rex/english/people/aca/zuzannr/index.html), a doctoral research fellow at C-REX.
+Also participating in the project is [Alec Z. Roslonska](https://www.sv.uio.no/c-rex/english/people/aca/zuzannr/index.html), a doctoral research fellow at C-REX.

 [jekyll-organization]: https://github.com/jekyll
 <br><br><br><br>